vadimgierko/personal-website-next-js/README.md

   - allows to style markdown content using passed custom components or additional styles
 - auto fetching my code repositories data (descriptions, urls, README files content) from GitHub to hydrate the website with the current data during the build

-## Setup

-- clone or fork this repository from/on GitHub
-- open the project in your code editor
-- start a New Terminal
-- run `npm install` command in your terminal to install all dependencies
-- when dependencies are installed (you'll see 2 new folders created: ".next" & "node_modules"), run `npm run dev` command in your terminal to run the app on your local host
-- go to http://localhost:3000 to see the working app

 ## Technologies used in the project

 - Next.js 12.3.1